Infinidat/infi.clickhouse_orm/docs/models_and_databases.md

 Defining Models
 ---------------

-Models are defined in a way reminiscent of Django's ORM:
+Models are defined in a way reminiscent of Django's ORM, by subclassing `Model`:

     from infi.clickhouse_orm import models, fields, engines